 He saluted.
 "Sir."

-Kelt looked towards the queues waiting to cross, they were getting bigger by the second.
+Kelt looked towards the crossing queues; they were getting bigger by the second.
 "Are you stopping traffic?"

 "No, Kelt, keep it moving.
 Anything looks off to you, let Hugo know."